MISTLab/tls-python-object/README.md

 :warning: Objects transferred by `tlspyo` are serialized with `pickle` by default, so that you can transfer most python objects easily.

-If you use `tlspyo` (or any similar approach) on a machine that is visible from a public network, failing to follow the security instructions provided thereafter could make you vulnerable to [dangerous exploits](https://davidhamann.de/2020/04/05/exploiting-python-pickle/).
+NEVER TRANSFER PICKLED OBJECTS OVER A PUBLIC NETWORK WITHOUT `tlspyo`, as this would make you vulnerable to [dangerous exploits](https://davidhamann.de/2020/04/05/exploiting-python-pickle/).
 This is because unpickling untrusted pickled objects (i.e., pickled objects created by a malicious user) can lead to arbitrary code execution on your machine.

 To prevent this from happening, `tlspyo` provides two interdependent layers of security: